-The Town of Aurora is proud to be taking steps like to renew and strengthen its relationship with Indigenous communities and residents.
+Town of Aurora is proud to be taking steps to renew and strengthen its relationship with Indigenous communities and residents.
+All are welcome to attend.

 Location - Aurora Town Park (49 Wells Street)

-The Town will honour the National Day Truth and Reconciliation on September 30 in Town Park.
+The Town will honour the National Day for Truth and Reconciliation on Saturday, September 30 in Aurora Town Park.
 This is a time to remember the children who did not come home, those who have lived as survivors and their families.
-It is important to recognize and commemorate the history and ongoing legacy of residential schools and the trauma experienced by so many.
+It's important to recognize and commemorate the difficult history of residential schools, their ongoing legacy and the trauma experienced by so many.

 To learn more about the Truth and Reconciliation Report, please visit Aurora Museums and Archives.